Listen to this blog post

 Is staffing enough to satisfy your service expectations?

 This can be a huge discrepancy between quotes sometimes.
 You might look at one quote and wonder why they gave you one AV technician, while the other company gave you three.
 Ask the company what their game plan is for the staff and how they will service your event.
 For example, if you have 10 breakout rooms, will 2 technicians roam and cover those 10 rooms?
 Or do you want to have 1 person in each room watching the AV needs like a hawk?

 There isn’t anything wrong about these.
 But each definitely offer pros and cons.
 For example, the roaming technicians are definitely a cost-effective option.
 However, if there are too many simultaneous problems, they may not be able to service them all.
 Also, it takes a very experienced and efficient technician to solve problems quickly and move from room to room.

 Now, having a technician in each room might be needed.
 Because you have a lot of activity happening in those rooms and you want to make sure they run flawlessly, which is worth the extra cost to you.
 Again, just ask what their game plan is and they can easily explain and make sure that matches what you are looking for.

-This somewhat goes back to the question of “Does this include all of my costs and fees?”.
-For most small events, the AV company can tap into the walls into the outlets.
+This somewhat goes back to the question “Does this include all of my costs and fees?”.
+For most small events, the AV company can tap into the walls of the outlets.
 But for some medium to larger events, the AV company is going to need additional power.

 In addition to how much power you need, it is important to ask what type of power is needed.
 Because believe it or not, there are many types.
-A great follow up to how much power you are going to need is “Do I need to order that and pay for it or are you?”
+A great follow-up to how much power you are going to need is “Do I need to order that and pay for it or are you?”
 At Endless, we prefer to take care of the bill for the client.
-So if we need more power, the client doesn’t have to worry about it, we do.
+So if we need more power, the client doesn’t have to worry about it.